temekuweb/meetup-portal-api/documents/meetup-portal-api-specs.md

 This is the first version of the meetup-portal website project.
 This version will consist of allowing interested people to register on the site.
 Capabilities to login arter registering.
 It will also allow users to create/view and edit their profile.
 These specifications are only for the backend.
 They are created while communicating with the frontend development team.

 Registration: Is the first step.
 It will consist of minimal fields for user to input.
-After user enters registration request and email will be sent to verify correct email.
+After user enters registration request an email will be sent to verify correct email.
 Upon user verifying email he/she will be taken to profile form.

 Login: After a user has completed registering where they have created username and password, they will be able to login with those credentials.